OSGP/Documentation/Domains/Smartmetering/smartmeteringwebservices/DisableDebugging.md

 All requests have similar response behaviour which is described in [ResponseMessages](./ResponseMessages.md).

 [GetDisableDebuggingResponse](./GetDisableDebuggingResponse.md) returns the result status.
-The response request contains the DeviceIdentification and CorrelationUid which is received from the SynchronizeTime request.
+The response contains the DeviceIdentification and CorrelationUid which is received from the GetDisableDebuggingRequest request.

 ### References